wpengine/headless-docs/atlas-search/public-api/index.md

 }
 ```

 In this example, we’re updating an existing document with the `id` of `my-document-id”` We are mutating the title and body fields of the document.
 The mutation returns a `DocumentMutationResponse` object that includes the updated document’s `id` and `data`.
+The exact
+same behaviour would have happened if the document didn't exist ( so it would have created with the provided `id` and then return this `id` in the response)

+In this example, we are updating an existing document with the `id` `my-document-id`.
+We are modifying the title and body fields of the document.
+The mutation returns a `DocumentMutationResponse` object, which contains the `id` and `data` of the updated document.
+The same behavior applies even if the document does not already exist.
+In that case, it would be created with the provided `id` and the `DocumentMutationResponse` would include this `id` .

 ### Deleting a Document